blallau/cluster-ansible-aio/README.md

     git clone https://github.com/blallau/cluster-ansible-aio
     cd cluster-ansible-aio

+2. Put qcow2 guest OS images defined in roles/virtual_nodes/defaults/main.yml in "tmp_dir" (default: "${HOME}/tmp")

-2. Describe the type of machine required and how to configure and provision these machines with variables from **group_vars/all.yml**
+3. Describe the type of machine required and how to configure and provision these machines with variables from **group_vars/all.yml**

-3. Bootstrap hypervisor, and create virtual nodes.
+4. Bootstrap hypervisor, and create virtual nodes.

     ./cluster-ansible-aio create-virtual-nodes